Adam-Elmi/SomMark/README.md

 ## Reusing Existing Mappers

-You can borrow rules from default mappers to avoid rewriting them.
+You can reuse ready outputs from default mappers to avoid rewriting them.

 ```javascript
 import { Mapper, HTML } from "sommark";